Campbell Soup Company (CPB) Just Got Our Attention

 CPB’s Market Performance

-CPB stocks went down by -3.73% for the week, with a monthly drop of -0.38% and a quarterly performance of -6.32%, while its annual performance rate touched -7.23%.
-The volatility ratio for the week stands at 1.91% while the volatility levels for the past 30 days are set at 2.06% for Campbell Soup Company.
-The simple moving average for the period of the last 20 days is -0.41% for CPB stocks with a simple moving average of -9.20% for the last 200 days.
+CPB stocks went up by 1.16% for the week, with a monthly jump of 4.61% and a quarterly performance of -6.01%, while its annual performance rate touched -10.77%.
+The volatility ratio for the week stands at 1.64% while the volatility levels for the past 30 days are set at 1.96% for Campbell Soup Company.
+The simple moving average for the period of the last 20 days is 0.10% for CPB stocks with a simple moving average of -7.87% for the last 200 days.

 Analysts’ Opinion of CPB